biotite-dev/biotite/doc/tutorial/database/rcsb.rst

 Note that grouping may omit PDB IDs in search results, if such PDB IDs cannot be grouped.
-For example in the case shown above only a few PDB entries were uploaded as collection and hence are part of the search results.
+For example, in the case shown above only a few PDB entries were uploaded as collection and hence are part of the search results.

 Getting computational models